The Society shall be known as

 THE TEN AND A QUARTER INCH GAUGE RAILWAY SOCIETY

-- The Society will operate under the control of a Committee of Management that shall consist of Chairman, Secretary, Treasurer, Membership secretary plus three or four committee members.
+- The Society will operate under the control of a Committee of Management that shall comprise Chairman, Secretary, Treasurer, Membership secretary plus four or five committee members.

 - Committee members serve without re-election for a maximum period of two years.